- Directed By: Peter Berg

 This turkey starring Taylor Kitsch of the record breaking money loser John Carter (released just two months earlier), opened overseas before its domestic bow and Battleship pulled in a healthy $239M.
 The US release was originally set for the Memorial Day frame, but it was pushed forward to May 18.
-Despite bad buzz trailing the picture into release, Universal gave Battleship an expensive marketing blitz, which never made the movie look like anything more than a derivative Transformers knockoff.
-In addition to the traditional ad spend, Universal partnered with dozens of corporations including Coca-Cola, Kraft, Subway, Nestle, etc. — where the companies spent over $50 million tying in their crappy products with this crappy movie.
+Despite bad buzz trailing the picture into release, Universal gave Battleship an expensive marketing blitz, which never made the movie look like anything more than a derivative Transformers knockoff — and one that upped the idiocy and military fetishtism.
+In addition to the traditional ad spend, Universal partnered with dozens of corporations including Coca-Cola, Kraft, Subway, Nestle, etc. — where the companies spent over $50 million tying in their lousy products with this lousy movie.

-Audience awareness of Battleship was at very high levels, but the opening projections were around $40 million — which were troubling numbers for a film of this expense and plans to franchise this property.
+Audience awareness of Battleship was at very high levels, but the opening projections were around $40 million — which were troubling numbers for a film of this expense and there were plans to franchise this property.
 Reviews were poor and Battleship bowed against The Dictator and What to Expect When You’re Expecting and it would see direct competition from The Avengers in its third weekend.
 The film came in way below expectations at $25,534,825 — placing #2 for the frame led by The Avengers.
-It declined a steep 56.7% in its second frame to $11,050,470, when Men In Black 3 opened and continued to post large weekly drops.
-The domestic run closed with just $65,422,625.
+It sank 56.7% in its second frame to $11,050,470, when Men In Black 3 opened and continued to post large weekly drops.
+The domestic run closed with $65,422,625.

 Director Peter Berg would find box office redemption the following year with Lone Survivor and was quoted by The Hollywood Reporter as saying that the less expensive Lone Survivor would allow him to “buy back my reputation.”